 - All applicable courses must be completed by application deadline in order to be awarded points.

-A separate nursing application is required.
-Application deadlines, application packets, information sessions, and ACT registration dates are available on Coastal Alabama’s website.
-Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential eligibility criteria, records of immunizations, proof of medical insurance and American Heart Association CPR.
+Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential eligibility criteria, records of immunizations, proof of medical insurance and American Heart Association BLS CPR certification for the healthcare provider.
 All nursing courses must be passed with a minimum of 75 (C) in order to progress in the program.
 A nursing testing fee will be assessed each semester.

 Suggested Prior to Program Admission